Score-based Diffusion Models With Self-supervised Learning For Accelerated 3D Multi-contrast Cardiac Magnetic Resonance

 \section{Results}

-Figure \ref{fig3} shows the first image after the preparation pulse with TSL = 30 ms and TI = 46 ms from one volunteer, reconstructed using the SSJDM, PROST, SSDU, and BCNN methods at R = 6.
+Figure \ref{fig3} shows the first image after the preparation pulse with TSL = 30 ms and TI = 46 ms from one volunteer, reconstructed using the SSJDM, PROST, SSDU, BCNN, and SSDiffRecon methods at R = 6.
 To focus on the region of interest, the reconstruction images were cropped to display only the heart.
 Among the reconstructed results, the images of PROST exhibit noticeable blurring.
-The rest three methods successfully reconstructed images at this acceleration rate, while the images of SSJDM show sharper papillary muscles than those of SSDU and BCNN (indicated by the yellow arrows).
-Figure \ref{fig4} shows the reconstructed results using the four methods at R = 11.
-Blurring artifacts of RPOST become noticeable in scenarios with higher acceleration rates.
-BCNN preserves more detailed information than SSDU, notably in the reconstructed papillary muscle area (indicated by the yellow arrows), since it can be treated as an improved version of SSDU\cite{jospin2022hands}.
+The rest four methods successfully reconstructed images at this acceleration rate, while the images of SSJDM show sharper papillary muscles than those of SSDU, BCNN, and SSDiffRecon (indicated by the yellow arrows).
+Figure \ref{fig4} shows the reconstructed results using the five methods at R = 11.
+Blurring artifacts of PROST become noticeable in scenarios with higher acceleration rates.
+BCNN and SSDiffRecon preserve more detailed information than SSDU, notably in the reconstructed papillary muscle area (indicated by the yellow arrows), since both methods improved SSDU by capturing data distribution for model training \cite{jospin2022hands}.
 Images of SSJDM still exhibit sharp boundaries and high texture fidelity, highlighting the superior performance of score-based reconstruction methods in restoring image details.
 At an even higher acceleration rate of R = 14 (shown in Figure \ref{fig5}), the image quality of SSJDM degrades a little, while other methods exhibit severe blurring artifacts.
 Table \ref{table 1} shows the average PSNR, SSIM, and RMSE values for all reconstructed images.
 The proposed SSJDM method qualitatively achieves the best performance among the five methods across all acceleration factors.
 Figure \ref{figure_6_violin_plot} shows the violin plots of the scores for the image quality evaluation study.
 For all acceleration rates, SSJDM gets the highest scores compared to the other four methods in terms of the blurring and overall image quality.

-Figure \ref{fig6} shows reconstructed images using SSJDM and zero-filling images from the prospectively undersampled datasets at R = 11 and 14, which further confirms the effectiveness of the proposed SSJDM method for 3D-MC-CMR reconstruction.
+Figure \ref{fig7} shows reconstructed images using SSJDM from the prospectively undersampled datasets at R = 11 and 14, which further confirms the effectiveness of the proposed SSJDM method for 3D-MC-CMR reconstruction.